ChanChiChoi/SRU/README.md

 # SRU
 Training RNNs as fast as CNNs，SRU implementatiom by tensorflow 1.4.1

-I just implemented the sru code, it can run, but i have not optimizated the speed
+I just implemented the sru code, it can run, but i have not optimizated the speed. when comparing SRU and GRU on tensorflow, SRU was not better than GRU.

 refences: